 The Flying Dutchman

-Maritime history is replete with many tales of ghost ships, stories and legends that have been passed down through the years by seamen and fishermen.
-These phantom vessels are said to be portents of doom and seafarers are wary of any apparitions.
-One of the most famous is that of the Flying Dutchman, said to be the most-sighted ghost ship in history.
+Maritime history is full of tales of ghost ships – stories and legends passed down through generations of sailors and fishermen.
+These phantom vessels are said to be omens of doom, and seafarers have long feared their eerie glow on the horizon.Among them, none is more famous than The Flying Dutchman, often called the most-sighted … Read more

 Sailing Barometers